-The existing permit is valid for a period of 10 years (the longest building period allowed for activities under chapter 11 in the Swedish Environmental Act).
+The existing water permit is valid for a period of 10 years (the longest building period allowed for activities under chapter 11 in the Swedish Environmental Act).
 Therefore, it limits the construction period of the dams surrounding the TMF to 2033 and it also sets a maximum height for the dams.
-This implies that Boliden needs a new permit in place by 2033 in order to be able to continue raising the TMF or will have to start depositing the tailings elsewhere.
+This implies that Boliden needs to have a new permit in place by 2033 in order to be able to continue raising the existing TMF or to start depositing the tailings elsewhere.